DSPN/google-compute-engine-dse/README.md

 ![](./img/tunnel.png)

-OpsCenter uses a self-signed SSL certificate, so you will need to accept the certificate exception.
 Now, we can open a web browser to https://localhost:8443 and log into OpsCenter using "admin" as Username and the value of opsCenterAdminPwd in clusterParameters.yaml as Password. *The OpsCenter instance uses a self-signed SSL certificate, so you will need to accept the certificate exception before you can see the OpsCenter's login page.*

 ![](./img/pre_opscenter.png)